 If you are intercepting and your target isn't, your target will move in one of the earlier movement phases ("Move Tow" or "Move Most"), and you will move toward it in the "Move Intercept" subphase.

-Since Hyperjumps take place during the normal ("Move Most") move phase, intercepting starships can successfully target them for intercept.
-However, since the Firecloud Chunnel takes place after all movement, it is impossible to successfully intercept a Chunnelling starship.
-Likewise, as Cloaking takes place before any movement, a successful cloak will interrupt the intercept attempt and cause it to fail.
-A ship with a failed Intercept mission will not move at all, regardless of waypoint settings.
+Since all Hyperjumps take place during the "Move Most" phase, intercepting ships can successfully target them for intercept, if the destination location can be scanned.
+However, since the Firecloud Chunnel takes place after all movement, intercepting a Chunnelling starship will normally leave the intercepting ship at the target's pre-Chunnel location.
+Likewise, as Cloaking takes place before any movement, a successful cloak will generally cause the intercept attempt to fail — but a failed or interrupted cloak leaves the target starship vulnerable.